-The two officers focus on different sections of the BMC.
+The three officers focus on different sections of the BMC.
 The Neighborhood Code Compliance Officer enforces codes relating to litter, garbage, and junk vehicles, and aids in homeless camp cleanup and recovering found bicycles.
-The Code Enforcement Officer enforces a variety of codes relating to buildings and construction, land use, environment, business license and registration, parks, streets and sidewalks, and public nuisances.
+The Code Enforcement Officers enforce a variety of codes relating to buildings and construction, land use, environment, business license and registration, parks, streets and sidewalks, and public nuisances.
 This work is accomplished through a complaint-based system, where the officers respond to complaints from citizens and other City departments.
-After receiving a complaint, the officer will perform an investigation and determine if a violation has occurred.
-The officers strive to gain compliance through notification and education, and formal enforcement action is only taken when necessary to gain compliance.
+After receiving a complaint, the officers will perform an investigation and determine if a violation has occurred.
+The officers strive to gain compliance through notification and education.
+Formal enforcement action is only taken when necessary to gain compliance.

 See the City rental registration section for information on the program and enforcement.